client9/ipcat/README.md

 How is this generated?
 -------------------------

-Manually by reports of datacenters from users like you, and automatically via proprietary discovery algorithms.
+Manually from users like you, and automatically via proprietary discovery algorithms.

 Who made this?
 -------------------------